 Witnessing Mardi Gras, the giant carnival of a party in New Orleans that happens in Feb/March (see dates for 2018-2027), Louisiana is certainly a once in a lifetime experience.
-It is a melting pot of delicious cacophony, chaos, color and insanity that surpasses any other public event, at least in USA, by light years.
+It is a psychedelic disco of colors, a delicious cacophony of chaos, noise and insanity that surpasses any other public event, at least in USA, by light years.
 It’s as if the city, sassy enough on its own with its vibrant nightlife and music scene, transforms into a different beast altogether with parades (called “krewes) and dances merrily in the psychedelic glare of beads, mayhem and non-stop merrymaking that kicks off a month ahead of Fat Tuesday (actual day of Mardi Gras) and culminates with the sobering dawn of Ash Wednesday (beginning of Lent for those observing the Christian faith).
 Although I visited 5 years ago and lived to tell the tale, my memory is at best fuzzy to provide Mardi Gras tips in this VERY obviously delayed blog post.
 So here I am with the next best option, where I have collaborated with three bloggers who are either locals or have visited New Orleans during Mardi Gras with their survival tips and suggestions on how to have a safe and fun Mardi Gras celebration!
 If you are a first timer to Mardi Gras, use this post as your ONE STOP GUIDE for all Mardi Gras related information, including New Orleans hotels, Mardi Gras parade schedules, best Mardi Gras floats to watch out for and finally, a New Orleans dining guide as well as other New Orleans attractions (you can read this post on 48 hrs in New Orleans for more ideas).
 So let’s get started on this Mardi Gras guide!

 Disclaimer: My blog posts may contain some affiliate links.
 Clicking on them may earn me a small commission at no extra cost to you for the product.
 This teeny tiny commission will definitely not help me buy that dream chalet in Switzerland, but will help support my blog hosting and other maintenance costs.
 Thank you!